Spring Hill Historic Home

 Overview

-Take a step back to the past at Spring Hill Historic Home.
+Travel back to 1821 at Spring Hill Historic Home.

-Our Summer Saturday walk-in tour season lasts from June through Labor Day Weekend.
-The tours begin on the hour at 1 p.m., 2 p.m., and 3 p.m.
+Summer Tours: Between the beginning of June and Labor Day Weekend, Spring Hill also hosts Summer Saturday Walk-In Tours.
+The Saturday tours begin on the hour at 1 p.m., 2 p.m., and 3 p.m.
 While reservations are not required, tours are capped at 15 people per hour, so if you would like to ensure that you will make it for a tour at your preferred time, please reserve your tickets below before your visit.

 Spring Hill Historic Home participates in the Blue Star Museums and Museums for All programs.
-Blue Star Museums offers free admission to active-duty military personnel, including the National Guard and Reserves, and their families.
+Blue Star Museums offers free admission to active-duty military personnel and their families, including the National Guard and Reserves.
 Museums for All allows those receiving food assistance through SNAP/EBT four free admissions per card.

 Details